solkim-83/tp/docs/DeveloperGuide.md

     * 3a1.
 Athena shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 #### **Use case: Edit an event**

+Preconditions: The event the user wishes to edit is displayed on the UI.

 **MSS**

-1. User requests to view events.

-1. Athena shows a list of events.

 1. User requests to edit a specific event in the list.